Trying to Conceive? You Need This 90-Day Preconception Checklist

 Limit Exposure to Environmental Risks

-We recommend that you avoid any exposure to environmental chemicals such as cleaning products, gardening chemicals, synthetic fertilizers or bug sprays.
-These substances can impair the reproductive systems for both men and women and make it more difficult to become pregnant.
+We recommend that you avoid any exposure to environmental chemicals, such as cleaning products, gardening chemicals, synthetic fertilizers, or bug sprays.
+These substances can impair the reproductive systems of both men and women and make it more difficult to become pregnant.

 Always refer to the listed safety labels and precautions on all products you plan to use, and ask your doctor if you're unsure about a product's safety.